projectacrn/acrn-hypervisor/doc/glossary.rst

       developers can use to define a scenario configuration appropriate for their own application.

-   SOS
-   Service OS
    Service VM
       A special VM, directly launched by the hypervisor.
 The Service VM can access hardware resources directly by running native drivers and provides device sharing services to post-launched User VMs through the ACRN Device Model (DM).
-Hardware resources include CPUs, memory, graphics memory, USB devices, disk, and network mediation. *(Historically, the Service VM was called the Service OS or SOS.
-You may still see these terms used in the code and API interfaces.)*
+Hardware resources include CPUs, memory, graphics memory, USB devices, disk, and network mediation. *(Historically, the Service VM was called the Service OS or SOS.)*

-   Industry
    Shared
       One of three operation scenarios (shared, hybrid, partitioned) that ACRN supports.
       Most of the physical hardware resources are shared across User VMs.
-      *(Industry scenario is being renamed to Shared in the v2.7 release.)*
+      *(In releases prior to 2.7, this was called the "Industry" scenario.)*

    Target
       This is the hardware where the configured ACRN hypervisor and